rotundasoftware/parcelify/README.md

 # Parcelify

-Create css bundles from npm packages using the [browserify](http://browserify.org/) dependency graph.
+Create css or other bundles from npm packages using the [browserify](http://browserify.org/) dependency graph.

 * Use npm packages for reusable interface components.
 * Easily include transforms for scss, less, etc. on a per-package basis.
-* Rebuild css bundle automatically with watch mode.
+* Rebuild bundles automatically with watch mode.

-Many thanks to [James Halliday](https://twitter.com/substack) for his help and guidance in bringing this module into reality.
+Many thanks to [James Halliday](https://twitter.com/substack) for his help and guidance in bringing this project into reality.

 [![build status](https://secure.travis-ci.org/rotundasoftware/parcelify.png)](http://travis-ci.org/rotundasoftware/parcelify)